Skip to content

 A repainting signal on a 4-hour chart might take hours to invalidate, giving you time to notice.
 A repainting signal on a 1-minute chart can appear, trigger an alert, and vanish before you even open your chart.
 By the time you realize the signal is gone, you've already entered a bad trade.

-What Makes a Good Scalping Indicator
+What Makes a Good Scalping Indicator?

 If most indicators fail on lower timeframes, what actually works?
 Scalping indicators need these specific characteristics: